Austin Central Fire Station 1

 Austin Central Fire Station 1, is a fire station at 401 East Fifth Street in Downtown Austin, Texas, United States.
 It is a part of the Austin Fire Department.

-The Austin Fire Museum is located in the historic station.
-The museum's exhibits include firefighting equipment, uniforms, and memorabilia from Texas' first African American firefighters.
+The Austin Fire Museum was previously located in the historic fire station but is being relocated.
+The museum's exhibits included firefighting equipment, uniforms, photographs and memorabilia from firefighters of Austin, including Texas' first African American firefighters.
+The museum is operated by the Austin Fire Museum Hook and Ladder Society.

 The building was added to the National Register of Historic Places on May 5, 2000.